umdenes100/ENES100ArduinoLibrary/README.md

 ```

 ### Enes100.mission()
-As your OSV completes its objectives, it will need to alert the Vision System.
-When your OSV completes one of the objectives that requires transmission, call the `mission()` method with the value that you've calculated.
+As your OTV completes its objectives, it will need to alert the Vision System.
+When your OTV completes one of the objectives that requires transmission, call the `mission()` method with the value that you've calculated.
 There are two arguments associated with this function `mission(arg1, arg2)`. **arg1** is the argument specifying what type of mission call you are sending (for each mission there are a couple types).
 These C definitions are all defined in `Enes100.h`. **arg2** is the argument specifying the mission value associated with the mission type.
 These are also C definitions besides those that require integer or float values.

 For the valid mission calls below, the value `x` will denote an integer/float value.